Emotional Granularity: A Guide to Naming Your Feelings

 It’s Not Just About Negative Emotions

-While much of the focus is on a person’s ability to differentiate between negative emotions, the same is true for positive feelings.
-Positive emotional granularity is the ability to distinguish between feelings like joy, serenity, gratitude, and pride.
-This skill helps you savor positive experiences and better understand what truly brings you fulfillment, acting as a protective factor against stress.
+While much research on emotional granularity focuses on telling one difficult emotion from another — fear from frustration, shame from sadness — the same capacity applies to positive feelings.
+Positive emotional granularity is the ability to distinguish between joy, serenity, gratitude, and pride.
+This helps you savor positive experiences and better understand what genuinely brings you fulfillment, acting as a protective factor against stress.

 The Highly Sensitive Connection